CCETC/SonataAdminBundle/Resources/doc/CCETCDocs/README.markdown

 * TinyMCE integration
 * expanded menu option
 * improved acl handling on dashboard and menu
+* custom action buttons (buttons in top right corner) for list/edit/show templates
+* translations check the configured custom domain if nothing is found in the supplied domain

 ### Interface Changes
 * Fewer submit buttons on edit